Khan/genqlient/DESIGN.md

 - Google Cloud Datastore basically follows encoding/json; at Khan Academy we mostly don't use pointers
 - protobuf uses pointers for all structs; proto2 uses pointers for all fields as well (although provides a non-pointer accessor function) whereas proto3 does not use pointers (and application is not supposed to be able to distinguish between zero and unset in any language).

-In general I feel uncomfortable using pointers by default, because I think it's bad Go style.
-The best option might be to allow them on an opt-in basis?
-Then you could use them if you want to pass around intermediate values, or distinguish zero and null, or whatever your reason is.
+**Decision:** I do not want to use pointers by default, because I really think it's just terrible Go style.
+I think we can actually get away with just not supporting this at all for v0, and then add config options for pointers (which you can use for distinguishing zero and null, or to pass around intermediate values) and possibly also for presence fields, or anything else you want.

 ### Named vs. unnamed types